H. C. Baumann (1890-1960)

 |Gaylord Hotel||1928||620 Jones Street||San Francisco||Jones 0620||Gaylord Hotel|

-The apartment building at 1800 Pacific Avenue was Baumann's last completed building, an attempt at the International Style which would be at home in Fort Lauderdale or Miami Beach but in Pacific Heights looks like a party crasher dressed by Donatella Versace.
+Built in 1959, the apartment building at 1800 Pacific Avenue was Baumann's last completed building, an attempt at the International Style which would be at home in Fort Lauderdale or Miami Beach but in restrained Pacific Heights looks like a party crasher dressed by Donatella Versace.

 The Talbot-Dutton House in the lower photograph is San Francisco Landmark 57.